-Custodial credit risk is the risk that in the event of a bank failure, the District's deposits may not be returned to it.
+Custodial credit risk is the risk that in the event of a depository financial institution failure, the District's deposits may not be returned to it.
 The District's policy is that all amounts deposited or invested with financial institutions in excess of any insurance limit shall be collateralized and the preferred method for safekeeping is to have the securities registered in the District's name and held by a third-party custodian.

-At year-end, the carrying amount of the District's cash totaled \$1,275,695 including petty cash of \$1,100, and bank balances totaled \$1,305,265.
-Of the bank balances, \$579,568 was insured by the Federal Deposit Insurance Corporation (FDIC) and \$725,697 was covered by pledged collateral, which was held in the District's name, and, therefore, there were no amounts that were uninsured or uncollateralized at June 30, 2021.
+At year-end, the carrying amount of the District's cash totaled \$1,661,591 including petty cash of \$1,100.
+Bank balances totaled \$1,687,242, of which \$552,771 was held in an Illinois Funds pooled investment account.
+Of the remaining bank balances, \$343,162 was insured by the Federal Deposit Insurance Corporation (FDIC) and \$791,309 was covered by pledged collateral (held in the District's name).
+There were no amounts that were uninsured or uncollateralized at June 30, 2023.